rupansh/nimtg-man.github.io/docs/paperplane/cmds.md

 - `getsticker` : reply with `/getsticker` to a sticker to fetch it in downloadable webp format(with png extension to fool api)

-- `kang` : Do i really need to tell you anything? :D
+- `kang` : Do i really need to tell you anything? :D. supports images as well

 # Blacklist

 - `addblacklist` (Admins only) : send `/blacklist <string>` to blacklist a string. where string is any valid unicode string.
-Any message this the blacklisted string is deleted automatically
+Any message with the blacklisted string is deleted automatically

 - `rmblacklist` (Admins only) : send `/rmblacklist <string>` to remove it from blacklist

-- `getblacklist` : send `/getblacklist <string>` to get a list of active strings in blacklist
+- `getblacklist` : send `/getblacklist` to get a list of active strings in blacklist

 # Flood check